sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 5/25/2022 17:26 PT_
+_Updated 5/27/2022 00:10 PT_

 The team is working on development and QA for v7.15.
-The new ETA for the v7.15 release is Tuesday, May 31st.
+The new ETA for the v7.15 release is Wednesday, June 1st.

 ***